 A lemur.
-Then another.
+First one, then another.
 And another.
-Hopping, bouncing, chatting and calling, they danced and danced while I clung on.
+Hopping, bouncing, chatting and calling, they danced and danced while I clung to the Tsingy.

-And despite my heavy, dizzy, legs, I felt my heart join in, fluttering like lemur tails to be here in the wild in Madagascar.
+And despite my heavy, dizzy legs, my heart joined in, fluttering like lemur tails to be here in the wild in Madagascar.